What Is Deindividuation In Social Psychology?

 In the military, on the other hand, individuals unlearn behaviors, dress similarly, live similar lifestyles, and have less contact with the outside world for the purpose of serving as efficiently as possible.

-How does deindividuation occur?
+How does deindividuation occur when in groups?

 Deindividuation in psychology is thought to occur because of a lack of self-evaluation.
 Not consistently thinking about your actions or their impact on others is considered a lack of self-evaluation.